CSX Transportation: Into the 21st century

 In 2017, CSX announced Hunter Harrison would become its new chief executive officer; a settlement with activist investor Paul Hilal and Mantle Ridge.
 CSX added five new directors to their board, including Harrison and Mantle Ridge founder Paul Hilal.
 Mantle Ridge owns 4.9% of CSX.
 Harrison quickly moved to convert CSX rail operations to precision railroading.
 On December 14, 2017, CSX announced that Hunter Harrison was on medical leave.
 Two days after the announcement, Harrison died, one day after being hospitalized for complications of an ongoing illness.
 CSX initially saw a 10% drop in its stock price, but turned around to hit a new 52-week high less than a month later (January 2018).
 Harrison's successors have continued the shift to precision railroading, with most hump yards converted to flat yards, low volume shipping lanes eliminated and reductions in rolling stock and work force.

+In 2025, CSX completed two major infrastructure projects that had limited network capacity: repairs related to damage from Hurricane Helene and a large-scale tunnel renovation in Baltimore.
+These efforts had negatively affected train velocity and service performance over the past year.

 Pan Am Railways acquisition

 On November 30, 2020, CSX Transportation's parent company CSX Corporation announced on social media that they had come to an agreement with Pan Am Systems to purchase New England based Class II Pan Am Railways, pending regulatory approval from the Surface Transportation Board.
 The STB approved the purchase on April 14, 2022.
 As part of the acquisition, Norfolk Southern Railway will gain trackage rights over several CSX lines, and Pan Am Southern, 50 percent owned by Pan Am Railways, will be operated by the Berkshire and Eastern Railroad, a new Genesee & Wyoming subsidiary formed explicitly for this purpose.
 CSX completed the purchase on June 1, 2022.